 Despite early improvements with concerted efforts to improve the care of expectant mothers and infants, Tennessee's preterm birth rate and infant mortality rate have shown no significant, nor maintained, drop over the past decade.
-Thirteen NICU's across the state care for infants which comprise approximately one-third of the state's infant mortality rate.
-No project has addressed the optimization of care in this population in an attempt to improve the infant mortality rate despite this population's statistical importance.
+Thirteen NICUs across the state care for infants which comprise approximately one-third of the state's infant mortality rate.
+No project has addressed the optimization of care in this population to improve the infant mortality rate despite this population's statistical importance.